 - Preheat oven to 350 degrees F. Lightly coat a 9×13 baking pan with nonstick cooking spray.

-- In a large bowl, beat cake mix, eggs, oil, and water together with an electric mixer until blended and thickened, about 1 minute.
-Pour into the prepared pan.
-Bake for 30-35 minutes until a toothpick in the center comes out clean.
+- Bake for 30-35 minutes until a toothpick in the center comes out clean.
 Set aside to cool.

-- Using the end of a small wooden spoon, poke holes about 1-inch apart, all over the top of cake.
-Drizzle the milk mixture all over the top of the cake, making sure it goes into all the holes.
+- Drizzle the milk mixture all over the top of the cake, making sure it goes into all the holes.
 Let sit for 15 minutes.

 - Spread Cool Whip mixture over cake.

-- Sprinkle with the toasted coconut.
+- Sprinkle with 1/2 cup toasted coconut flakes.

 Made this for Easter and it was a hit!
 So easy too.